awsdocs/iam-user-guide/doc_source/access_policies_manage-attach-detach.md

 1. In the navigation pane, choose **Policies**\.

 1. In the list of policies, choose the name of the policy to set\.
-You can use the **Filter** menu and the search box to filter the list of policies\.
+You can use the search box to filter the list of policies\.

 1. On the policy summary page, choose the **Policy usage tab**, and then, if necessary, open the **Permissions boundaries** section\.
 Select the check box next to the users or roles whose boundaries you want to change and then choose **Change boundary**\.

 1. Select a new policy to use for a permissions boundary\.
-You can use the **Filter** menu and the search box to filter the list of policies\.
+You can use the search box to filter the list of policies\.
 After selecting the policy, choose **Change boundary**\.

 ## Removing IAM identity permissions \(console\)<a name="remove-policies-console"></a>